 Eligibility to Apply for Grants to Schools: The following Hopkins County, Texas school districts, and the schools within such districts, will be eligible to apply for the grants:

 ▪ Como-Pickton CISD

 ▪ Sulphur Bluff ISD

 ▪ Sulphur Springs ISD

-How the Selection Process Works: The Grants to Schools selection process was designed with the intent of eliminating biases and conflicts of interest for all applicants so to ensure fidelity within the Grant to Schools Program.
+How the Selection Process Works: The Grants to Schools selection process was designed with the intent of eliminating biases and conflicts of interest for all applicants so as to ensure fidelity within the Grant to Schools Program.
 Each application will be reviewed and individually scored by three qualified evaluators.
-All evaluators will reside outside of Hopkins County, Texas and will have experience in the field of education as well as experience with writing, managing, or reading grants.
+All evaluators will reside outside of Hopkins County, Texas, and will have experience in the field of education as well as experience with writing, managing, or reading grants.
 Evaluators will score each application using a scoring rubric internally created by the Foundation.
 All evaluators will be required to sign a confidentiality contract to ensure that there is no disclosure of (1) information contained in the applications and (2) scores awarded to the applicants.

 The evaluators will review the applications and, using the scoring rubrics, award points in each of the following areas:

-- Demonstration of need for funding;
+- Demonstration of the need for funding;

 - Description of the project or initiative over the course of three years with SMART goals and intended outcomes;